jbengtsson/thor-scsi-lib/README.rst

 for *linear optics design*.
 I.e., for a *bare lattice* with *mid-plane symmetry*.

-E.g. by not having figured out how to pass records (structures in C) as function/procedure variables – vs. scalars only – for the beam dynamics library.
-The API was quite poor/sloppy.
-I.e., not scalable/ill suited to cope with the complexity of a realistic model.
+E.g. by not having figured out/mastered how to pass records (structures in C) as function/procedure variables – vs. scalars only – for the Pascal-S compiler/interpreter to the beam dynamics library.
+The API was rather poor/sloppy.
+I.e., not scalable and thus ill suited to cope with the complexity of a realistic model.
 As expressed by Forest in the title of:

   E\.
 Forest *A Hamiltonian-Free Description of Single Particle Dynamics for Hopelessly Complex Periodic Systems* `J. Math.
 Phys.
 31 (1990).`_